foundation/foundation-sites/docs/pages/abide.md

 alpha_numeric : /^[a-zäöüßA-ZÄÖÜ0-9]+$/,
 ```

-Then you need to  customize the builtin pattern as explained in the next session.
+Then you need to  customize the builtin pattern as explained in the next section.
 Otherwise Abide will produce an error if a special character is input in your text field which is validated with `pattern="alpha"` or  `pattern="alpha_numeric"`.

 Here is the definition of the builtin patterns: